blockbasenetwork/node/README.md

 9. Inspect the account you configured.
 Check if `eosAccountDataFetched:true`, `activeKeyFoundOnAccount:true` and `activeKeyHasEnoughWeight:true`.
 Those will tell you if the account you configured exists and if it's public key is associated to the active permission.

 ## Protecting your web interface
-The swagger UI interface may be accessible from the outside, that's probably how you plan to access it yourself.
+The swagger UI interface may be accessible from the outside of the machine, that's probably how you plan to access it yourself.
 To make sure no one but you has access to the web interface, go to the `appsettings.json` file and edit the section below.

 ```js
 {